realworldocaml/book/en/03-variables-and-functions.md

 - : string = "FOO:bar"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In the way we've written it, we've been forced to separately make the
-But in this case, we've made a separate decision as to what the
+decision as to what the default separator is.
+Thus, if we later
-default separator is.
-If later we change `concat`, we'll need to
+change `concat`'s default behavior, we'll need to remember to change
-remember to change `uppercase_concat` to match it.
+`uppercase_concat` to match it.

 Instead, we can have `uppercase_concat` simply pass through the
-optional argument to `concat` as an explicit option, so that the
+optional argument to `concat` using the `?` syntax.
-decision as to the default behavior is made in only one place.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let uppercase_concat ?sep a b = concat ?sep (String.uppercase a) b ;;
 val uppercase_concat : ?sep:string -> string -> string -> string = <fun>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Now, if someone calls `uppercase_concat` without an argument, an
+explicit `None` will be passed to `concat`, leaving `concat` to decide
+what the default behavior should be.

 #### Inference of labeled and optional arguments